yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

     The maximum number of allowed concurrent downloads.
 If this limit is reached, any PDU that would start a new download is dropped and an event message generated.
 Default: ``100``

 maxNumPendingUploads (integer)
-    The maximum number of allowed concurrent uploads.
+    The maximum number of allowed concurrent uploads (including download requests and directory listing requests).
 If this limit is reached, the new uploads are queued.
 Default: ``10``

 directoryTerminators (list)
     When starting an upload to a directory (folder), the CFDP service will append the object name to the directory name.
 To know if the destination is a folder (and not a file), the end character is compared with the terminators in this list.
 Default: ``["/", ":", "\\"]``